Louis Janmot: In Paris and Toulon

-Surprisingly, Janmot moved to Paris in 1861 after having been promised a commission for the Church of St. Augustine, but this project was abandoned three years later.
+Janmot moved to Paris in 1861 after having been promised a commission for the Church of St. Augustine, but this project was abandoned three years later.
 In experiencing significant family and financial problems, Janmot accepted a professorship at the Dominican School of Arcueil.
 At that time, in his home in Bagneux, he made many portraits of the members of his family (only photographs are currently available).

 After the birth of her seventh child in August 1870, his wife died in Bagneux.
 While the Prussian troops approached and occupied his home, he fled to Algiers with his stepfather and made landscape paintings.
 He returned in June of the following year in Paris and led a solitary life.
 His house in Bagneux had been looted.
-In 1878, he produced a fresco in the chapel of the Franciscans in the Holy Land, but this work was not followed by any further order.
+In 1878, he produced a fresco in the chapel of the Franciscans in the Holy Land, but this work was not followed by any further commission.

 Faced with family and increasing financial problems, Janmot came to Toulon, and despite some orders (new Portrait of Lacordaire (1878, Museum of Versailles), Rosaire (Saint-Germain-en-Laye, 1880), Martyrdom of St. Christine (Solliès-Pont, 1882), he lived a retired life.
 He finished the second part of the Poem of the Soul that the patron and former industrial Félix Thiollier was willing to publish.

 In 1885, Janmot married a former student, Antoinette Currat, and returned to Lyon.
 He made charcoal drawings on the theme of the underworld, which can be regarded as a kind of continuation of the Poem of the Soul, including Purgatory (1885) and The End of Time (1888).
-In 1887 was published in Lyon and Paris an over 500-page book entitled Opinion of an artist on art and includes articles previously written by Janmot.
+In 1887 was published in Lyon and Paris a book of more than 500 pages book entitled Opinion of an artist on art that includes articles previously written by Janmot.
 He died five years later at the age of 78.